+You can find out more about joining our creative community by joining us at events in the US, or getting in touch with our local representative.
 We make regular visits to the US each year for student seminars, workshops and applicant interviews.
-We also have a US-based representative with offices in New York and Colorado who can help you with the application process, including visa and immigration advice.
+Our US-based representative has offices in New York and Colorado and can help you with the application process, including visa and immigration advice.

 If you're currently studying for a bachelor's degree, you may wish to consider participating in one of our three Study Abroad programmes.
 Study Abroad is an excellent opportunity for US students to experience University level education in art and design-related subjects in the UK as well as potentially earning transfer credits back in their home institutions.